 Set Up Camp on Someone Else’s Property

 Thanks largely to the popularity of Airbnb, many private property owners have opened up their lands to campers.
 Some have set up specific camping areas and turned it into a bona fide side business, which is good news for those hoping to plan a spontaneous getaway.
-The best website for finding private camping options is HipCamp, which offers hundreds of private sites throughout California and has an appealing search interface.
+The best website for finding private camping options is Hipcamp, which offers hundreds of private sites throughout California and has an appealing search interface.
 Here you can find everything from basic tent camping to cabins, such as the Flying Pig B’n’B in San Martin and Creekside Camp near Bodega Bay.
-“Camping on private land — such as farms, ranches, and vineyards — is a great way to explore new places and enjoy unique experiences, such as farm-fresh food or goat yoga.” says Hipcamp Founder and CEO Alyssa Ravasio.
+“Camping on private land — such as farms, ranches, and vineyards — is a great way to explore new places and enjoy unique experiences, such as farm-fresh food or goat yoga,” says Hipcamp Founder and CEO Alyssa Ravasio.
 Read our interview with Alyssa here.

 Book a Private Campground